You ever wonder what in the actual hell you are doing with your life?

 And then I wake up.

 The honest truth is I am never stopped on the street by such admiring strangers.
-In fact, the only times in which I'm ever stopped on the street are when tourists ask for directions or when some creepy creep wants to compare my butt to a Christmas ham.
-Rihanna is usually not present for either of these occasions.
+Rihanna is not a close, personal friend.
 I am sorry if I misled you.

-And the other honest truth is that I'm not really all that outrageously certain of myself either, particularly when it comes to existential matters of the what-am-I-doing-with-my-life variety.
+And the other honest truth is that I'm not always outrageously certain of myself either, particularly when it comes to existential matters of the what-am-I-doing-with-my-life variety.

 See, I've got this condition, and perhaps you've got it too: I like a bunch of stuff.